nishithpandey/NanoRaft/site-src/src/docs/configuration.md

 when there is a hiccup in the system.
 When a leader slows down temporarily for any reason, its followers may start a new leader election round very quickly.
-To prevent such problems and allow users to tune availability of the system with more granularity, MicroRaft uses another parameter, _leader heartbeat timeout_, to detect failure of the leader.
+To prevent such problems and allow users to tune availability of the system with more granularity, NanoRaft uses another parameter, _leader heartbeat timeout_, to detect failure of the leader.

 Please note that having 2 timeout parameters does not make any difference in terms of the safety property.
-If both values are configured the same, MicroRaft's behaviour becomes identical to the behaviour described in the Raft paper.
+If both values are configured the same, NanoRaft's behaviour becomes identical to the behaviour described in the Raft paper.

 * __Leader heartbeat period seconds:__